 “Emelisse!” he barked.

 She didn’t hear him, sobbing over Gaston, hugging him as they plodded along.
 “Come, come!” she wailed in French.
 “Off that beast.
 We’ll get you into a nice hot bath—Max!”
 Grimme looked over his shoulder at Gaston with a stony expression daring him to submit to his mother’s coddling when that was exactly what he wanted to do.
-He would cry in Emelisse’s lap whilst she rocked him and told him how evil Brìghde was and this was all her fault.
+He wanted to cry in Emelisse’s lap whilst she rocked him and told him how evil Brìghde was and this was all her fault.

 Gaston, cowed, said, “I’m well, Mamá.”